 Jesus never set performance targets based for Himself nor for His disciples.
 For example, Jesus never said “today my goal is to heal one more person than I did yesterday”.
 Neither did He say to His disciples that “someone needs to step up today and do a really big miracle”.

 What Jesus said regularly to His disciples was “where is your faith?”
-In other words, why aren’t you believing God to do what He has asked you to do.
+In other words, why aren’t we believing God to do what He has asked us to do.
 This is the same idea in what Paul said:

 “Don’t think you are better than you really are.
 Be honest in your evaluation of yourselves, measuring yourselves by the faith God has given us.”
 (Romans 12:3 NLT)

 In my career I have found two ways in which I can identify whether when I am operating in faith.
 Firstly, I can compare what has God asked me to do against what I have actually done this past week, month or year.
 Secondly, I can compare how the world has changed with the change that He has asked me to make.
 In other words, how does the world look different before and after someone has used my products or services?
 My measure of faith increases as I change my focus from performance metrics onto what God says to me or shows me.

 We can trust God with our careers.
 To do what He tells us to do.
 To go where He leads us.

 God is calling Christians to change the world with products & services!

 #businessandchristianity #howtoworkwithgod #careerofbusiness #careerchangeobjective #switchcareertobusiness #changecareertobusiness #Christianmillionaire #Christianbillionaire #Christianmoney #howtomakemycareersuccessful